nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### Marking a task as incomplete: `uncomplete`
-Marks the specified task as incomplete<br>
+Marks the specified task as incompleted.<br>
 Format: `uncomplete INDEX`

 > `INDEX` refers to the index shown in the most recent listing.
 The index must be a positive integer 1, 2, 3… <br>